-Soumi Das: soumit went SilkBoard,BTM Layout/Jayanagara for survey.

-Charan Shetty : charan went Majestic,Santinagar. for survey.

-Joshi Dnyanesh Madhav: Dnyanesh went Majestic,Santinagar. for survey.

-Balmukund Agrawal: Balmukund went SilkBoard,BTM Layout/Jayanagara for survey.

-2. Time spent in the project during the week - in hours (member wise).

-Soumit Das: 6 hours

-Charan Shetty: 6 hours

-Joshi Dnyanesh Madhav: 6 hours

-Balmukund Agarwal: 6 hours

 3. Plan for next week (member wise): After collecting all these data from our survey we will analyze those data. then We will find out the percentage of people opted for different services and finally conclude from our survey.

 4. Total time spent till now (in hours): 52 hours.